Data law

 Data law is the merging of two words, "data" and "law".

-It is the law around data, or that portion of cyberlaw created specifically to deal with our newer issues with data, to include laws for:
+It is the law around data, mostly meaning consumer data (data about us).
+Data law is the portion of cyberlaw created specifically to deal with our newer issues with data, to include laws for:

 - Secure data disposal